Easy and fun sewing projects

 How to make a simple cotton skirt tutorial

-Be sure to check out my other tutorials on how to make a simple summer skirt with pockets (for yourself), a crib sheet (for baby) or a gathered dress for little girls.
+Be sure to explore my other tutorials on easy projects like a simple summer skirt with pockets, a fitted crib sheet for baby, or a sweet gathered dress for little girls.
+You’ll find loads of beginner sewing inspiration!

 little girl wearing a simple cotton skirt